allenporter/home-assistant-google-adk/README.md

     -   **Model**: The Gemini model to use (e.g., `gemini-3-flash-preview`).
 Different models offer different trade-offs between speed, cost, and capability.
     -   **Description**: A concise summary of what the agent does (e.g., "Handles kitchen-related queries and timer management").
 In multi-agent systems, this description helps router agents decide when to hand off tasks to this agent.
     -   **Instructions**: The core personality and rules for the agent.
 This defines how the agent should behave, what tone it should use, and any specific constraints.
 You can use Home Assistant templates here to inject dynamic context.
+    -   **Tools (optional)**: Select one or more tools that the agent can use to interact with Home Assistant entities or services.
+Tools extend the agent's capabilities beyond conversation, enabling it to take actions in your smart home.
+    -   **Subagents (optional)**: Select one or more other Google ADK agents (subagents) that this agent can delegate tasks to.
+Subagents allow you to build complex, multi-agent workflows by composing specialized agents together.
+Subagents are referenced by their unique subentry ID and can be from any other Google ADK config entry.

 ## Usage